42 parallel-processing-bioinformatics Fellowship research jobs at University of Birmingham in United Kingdom

 -

-to assess resource requirements and use resources effectively.
-Understanding of, and ability to contribute to, broader management/administration processes.
-Contribute to the planning and organising
+Understanding of and ability to contribute to broader management/administration processes in adult social care settings for people with intellectual disabilities Contribute to the planning and organising

 -